 Tantalus Provincial Park

-Tantalus Provincial Park is closed until further notice.
+Tantalus Provincial Park is open.
+Camping is available on a first-come, first-serve basis.
 For more information visit BC Parks website.

 Located north of Squamish, the 11,351-hectare Tantalus Provincial Park provides several recreational adventures including hiking, climbing, fishing and advanced backcountry skiing.
 The park’s crown jewel is an aptly-named lake called Lake Lovely Water, a serene sub-alpine lake that despite the effort required to reach it, will reward you immensely with 360-degree views of old-growth forests and glaciers.
 The lake is stocked with trout making it a great spot for angling.